 Lucy Stack, a Brooklyn College student, presented her paper "Nature as Text in the Work of Friedrich Nietzsche" at the 7th Annual Undergradute Philosopohy Conference, Southern Illinois University (Edwardsville, Ill.) in November.

-Assistant Professor Christine Vitrano presented her paper "Is Unhappiness Irrational?" at the New Jersey Regional Philosophical Association Conference on Saturday, November 10th.
+Assistant Professor Christine Vitrano presented her paper "Is Unhappiness Irrational?" at the New Jersey Regional Philosophical Association Conference on Nov.
+10.

-Assistant Professor Michael Menser presented his paper "Using Participatory Budgeting to Promote Political Equality and Ecological Sustainability in the NYC Region" at the From the Outside In: Sustainable Futures for Global Cities and Suburbs Conference at Hofstra University (Hempstead, N.Y.) on Thursday, November 8th.
+Assistant Professor Michael Menser presented his paper "Using Participatory Budgeting to Promote Political Equality and Ecological Sustainability in the NYC Region" at the From the Outside In: Sustainable Futures for Global Cities and Suburbs Conference at Hofstra University (Hempstead, N.Y.) on Nov.
+8.

-Assistant Professor Michael Menser presented his paper "The Political Ecology of Participatory Budgeting" at the Annual Meeting of the International Association for Environmental Philosophy in Rochester, N.Y., on Monday, November 5th.
+Assistant Professor Michael Menser presented his paper "The Political Ecology of Participatory Budgeting" at the Annual Meeting of the International Association for Environmental Philosophy in Rochester, N.Y., on Nov.
+5.

-A Conference on Kant's Critique of Judgment took place at the Benjamin N. Cardozo School of Law, 55 Fifth Avenue, New York, N.Y., on Thursday, October 25th and Friday, October 26th.
+A Conference on Kant's Critique of Judgment took place at the Benjamin N. Cardozo School of Law, 55 Fifth Avenue, New York, on Oct.
+25 and 26.
 The conference was free and open to the public.

-Omar Freilla, from Green Worker Cooperatives, gave a talk on "Bringing Democracy into the Workplace: Worker Cooperatives in New York City" on Tuesday, October 16th.
-This talk was moderated by Assistant Professor Michael Menser and sponsored by the BC Sustainability Club.
+Omar Freilla, from Green Worker Cooperatives, gave a talk on "Bringing Democracy into the Workplace: Worker Cooperatives in New York City" on Oct.
+16. This talk was moderated by Assistant Professor Michael Menser and sponsored by the BC Sustainability Club.